thebeebs/devstarworkshop/instructions/clonecode.md

 ## Clone code using Git ##

 We now need to clone one of the Git repositories displayed on the previous page to our local machine.
-If you are already experienced with Git and you already have the neccessary tools, you might already know how to get a copy of the repository for your weapon to you local machine.
+If you are already experienced with Git and you already have the necessary tools, you might already know how to get a copy of the repository for your weapon to you local machine.
 In that case, just ignore the instructions below and continue on to the [first mission](missions/deploy.md).

 ### I want to use the Git command line interface ###